segiddins/traveling.engineer/content/posts/2024-in-review.md

 2024 was an eventful year, both personally & as the Ruby Central Security Engineer in Residence.

-In my first year working full-time on the Ruby packaging ecosystem I shipped some bugs, a few big projects, and
+In my first year working full-time on the Ruby packaging ecosystem I shipped some bugs, a few big projects, and built relationships with some incredible folks working in the software supply chain space.

 Oh, I also got married.
 Can't forget that.